salmanalibanani/salmanalibanani.com/content/post/where-does-a-business-rule-live.md

 title: "Where Does a Business Rule Live?"
 date: 2026-05-16
 draft: false
+summary: A business rule does not really live where the folder says it lives; it lives where its meaning is defined, protected, and kept from quietly becoming four different truths.
 ---

 Software architects, like philosophers, have a habit of dealing with questions that seem simple and making everyone uncomfortable by thinking about them properly.